 Activity 1: While monsoon season brings good things for the people in India, it also means lots of rain!
 Let’s play off of this with this STEM challenge on how to make a good umbrella.

 Activity 2: Did you see all the peacocks in our book?
 Peafowl are native to India, and they are the national bird.
-Let’s learn more about these beautiful birds from this website, and then let’s make this peacock craft.
+Let’s learn more about these beautiful birds from this website, and then let’s make a peacock craft.
+You will need this template, cardstock (blue, green, and orange—you can also use orange craft foam for more texture), glue, google eyes, and paint (blue, green, and gold).

 Activity 3: In our Modern-Day Egypt Unit, your child learned how to write their name in Arabic.
 Now, let’s learn how to do it in Hindi, the most commonly spoken language in India!
 Type their name on this website, and then copy the Hindi letters into a word document to print them larger.
 Have your child copy the letters underneath for a new take on copywork!